 There’s an existing legal framework that employers must follow regarding pregnant employees (and breastfeeding mothers).

-If your job isn’t suitable for home working then your employer should consider whether you can be temporarily re-deployed to a role that would allow home working for the duration of this crisis, on full pay.
+If your job isn’t suitable for home working then your employer should consider reallocating some of your duties or offering you alternative employment, perhaps temporarily redeploying you to a role that would allow home working for the duration of this crisis, on full pay.

-Local government employers have acknowledged that in some cases they will need to allow staff who can’t work from home to stay at home on full pay.
+For example, local government employers have acknowledged that in some cases they will need to allow staff who can’t work from home to stay at home on full pay.

-Read more on our COVID-19 advice for local government staff page
+Read more on our COVID-19 advice for local government staff page.

 If there is no specific health and safety risk but your employer is affected for example by a lack of demand or they are carrying out non-essential work, they may consider putting you on ‘furlough’.